-Table 4.7 examines overall recidivism rates by disposition level for the one-year and two-year follow-up periods.
-Juveniles with a Level 3 commitment had higher recidivism rates than juveniles with Level 1 or Level 2 probation.
-There were no differences in recidivism rates by disposition level for juveniles who exited probation (35% each by the second year of the follow-up period).
+Table 4.7 examines overall recidivism rates by disposition level for each year of the two-year follow-up period.
+Juveniles with a Level 3 commitment had higher recidivism rates each year of the follow-up period compared to Levels 1 and 2 in the probation group.
+There were no differences in the recidivism rates for juveniles who exited probation by their disposition level (35% each by the second year of the follow-up period).

 Information on the total number of recidivist events for those juveniles who had a subsequent juvenile complaint, an adult arrest, or both during the follow-up period is also provided in Table 4.7.
 The 1,367 juveniles with any recidivism accounted for a total of 3,113 recidivist events, an average of 2 events per juvenile.
 Although juveniles in the Level 1 probation group were less likely to have a recidivist complaint and/or arrest than juveniles with a Level 3 commitment, they accounted for a higher volume of recidivist events due to their larger sample size.
-Juveniles with Level 1 or Level 2 probation had an average of 2 recidivist events compared to juveniles with a Level 3 commitment who averaged 3 recidivist events during the two-year follow-up.
+Juvenile with a Level 1 or Level 2 probation had an average number of 2 recidivist events compared to juveniles with a Level 3 commitment who averaged 3 recidivist events during the two-year follow-up.